MichaelWarmbier/Console-Pacman/README.md

 # Console-Pacman

-# THIS PROJECT HAS CURRENTLY BEEN DISCONTINUED
+## THIS PROJECT HAS CURRENTLY BEEN DISCONTINUED
-#### May be picked up again in the future
+### It may be picked up again in the future

 ### Pacman entirely redesigned using C++.